-When riding in wet or rainy conditions, or on loose surfaces, the ability to manoeuvre and stop will be reduced.
-All of your actions should be smooth under conditions.
-Sudden these acceleration, braking or turning may cause loss of motorcycle control.
+When riding in wet or rainy conditions, or on loose surfaces, the ability to maneuver and stop will be reduced.
+All of your actions should be smooth under these conditions.
+Sudden acceleration, braking or turning may cause loss of motorcycle control.

-Failure to follow the advice above may lead to loss of motorcycle control which could result in serious injury or death
+Failure to follow the advice above may lead to loss of motorcycle control which could result in serious injury or death.

-When descending a long, steep gradient or mountain pass, make use of the engine's braking effect by down changing and use both front and rear brakes intermittently.
+When descending a long, steep gradient or mountain pass, make use of the engine's braking effect by down shifting and use both front and rear brakes intermittently.